5 poison prevention tips for children

 Warning signs of ingesting a foreign object include gagging, drooling and sometimes coughing.
 An ingested object can potentially obstruct a child’s air passage.

 The PPC offers assistance 24/7.
-The PPC is staffed by healthcare professionals, including pharmacists and nurses, who are formally trained in toxicology as specialists in poison information.
+The PPC is staffed by healthcare professionals, including pharmacists and nurses, who are formally trained in toxicology as specialists in poison information and who can give further poison prevention tips as well as helping during a worrisome or emergency situation.
 Take a moment to add the PPC phone number to your contacts: 1-800-222-1222.